-The fit of the Ricochet is interesting.
-It has a fit knit upper and fits similar to the Levitate with an almost sock-like fit that comes up higher than a traditional shoe.
+The fit of the Brooks Ricochet is interesting.
+It has a fit knit upper and fits similar to the Levitate.
+The almost sock-like fit that comes up higher than a traditional shoe.
 The ultra-soft heel tab comes up but doesn’t compress or restrict the Achilles.
 The fit knit upper is seamless and has plenty of space for those (like me!) with a wider and roomy toe box.
 The Brooks Ricochet fits true to size, I typically wear between a size 10-11 wide, and the 10.5 fits fine.

-Diving more into the upper, the higher sock-like fit was created to keep “the foot more secure” as well as not allowing dirt in.
+Diving more into the upper, the higher sock-like fit and heel wrap was created to keep “the foot more secure” as well as not allowing dirt in.
 I’m not a fan of it in any shoe or brand that does this (unless it’s a trail boot) and would prefer a traditional upper.
 It does take time to get used too.
-It is seamless and doesn’t rub, so that is a plus.
+The knit upper is seamless and doesn’t rub, so that is a plus.
 Do I feel more secure with the higher upper?
 No.

-The Richoet is different than most of the Brooks line.
+The Brooks Ricochet is different than most of the Brooks line.
 Like the Levitate, the Amp is designed for energized cushioning.
 This is a shoe Brooks wants you to feel fast in (whether you are doing long runs or races).
-It has a layer of DNA AMP to provide the maximum of amount of energy return.
+It has a layer of DNA Amp midsole technology to provide the maximum of amount of energy return.
 There is also a layer of DNA foam to cut down on weight (Which is why the Levitate is so heavy).

-As Brooks says, this design is supposed to provide flexibility between the two layers of cushion while also being responsive.
+As Brooks says, this design is supposed to provide flexibility between the two layers of dna and dna amp cushion while also being responsive.

-While running, I could feel how responsive the shoe was.
+While running, I could feel how responsive the ride of the shoe was.
 I appreciate how firm and responsive the shoe is without being overly heavy or bulky.
 While I don’t think it would be the best speed work shoe, I think it’s a much “faster” shoe than most of their neutral shoes.
 The heel to toe quickly responds to transitions.

 Something to note, which I’ve been finding more and more with several models across brands, is the lack is traction.
 Even with the flexible arrow point pattern on the outsole, the Richochet does not grip the found like many other shoes.
 I save them for dry days or the treadmill.

-I think the Richoet is a good shoe from Brooks for someone looking for a firmer and more responsive shoe from the Glycerin or Ghost.
+I think the Brooks Ricochet is a good shoe from Brooks for someone looking for a firmer and more responsive shoe from the Glycerin or Ghost.
 It’s also a good shoe for someone who likes the Levitate but wants a lighter shoe.
 Would I personally choose it over the Ghost or Glycerin?
 No, but I prefer a softer shoe.
 Dna Amp energized cushioning is for those who like a more responsive ride.

-From Brooks, I’m team DNA forever.
-I think the Ricochet could use tune-ups from the upper to just the overall weight, but typically most new shoes need some help.
-I’ll continue to use the shoe for workouts and occasionally for daily runs, but I still prefer the Glycerin or Ghost.
+From Brooks, I’m team DNA Biomogo forever.
+I think the Brooks Ricochet could use tune-ups from the upper to just the overall weight, but typically most new shoes need some help.
+I’ll continue to use the shoe for workouts and occasionally for daily runs, but I still prefer the softness of Glycerin or Ghost.

 Workouts: Nike Fly, Brooks Richochet